Umberto Tarantino

 75013 Paris

-I am a first-year PhD student in Theoretical Computer Science at IRIF, under the supervision of Sam van Gool.
-My main interest is categorical logic and duality theory: a central objective of my research project is to understand the relationship between ultracategories and polyadic spaces as semantic duals of first-order theories, with applications to topos theory and intuitionistic model theory.
+I am a second-year PhD student in Theoretical Computer Science at IRIF, under the supervision of Sam van Gool.
+My main interests are categorical logic and duality theory: a central objective of my research project is to understand the relationship between ultracategories and polyadic spaces as semantic duals of first-order theories, with applications to topos theory and intuitionistic model theory.

 Before that, I have obtained a Master’s degree in Mathematics at the Università degli Studi di Milano Statale, but I spent the second year abroad at the University of Amsterdam with a foot in the MasterMath program and the other in the Master of Logic.
 My Master’s thesis, written at the ILLC under the supervision of Benno van den Berg, is available here, and it won the 2025 AILA 3+2 Award for the best Master’s thesis in Mathematical Logic.